rgeet13/wind-pioneers-case-study/README.md

    - Save the Google credentials with the name client_secret.json in the app directory of the project.
 5. Run the application
    - python manage.py runserver
-6. Access the application at http://localhost:8000/app/.
+6. Access the application at http://localhost:8000/app/files/.

+# Main URL
+Users can access the file selection feature of the application by visiting http://localhost:8000/app/files/.
+This page allows users to select files from their drive and interact with the AI assistant using the selected file as context.